A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Noncommutative extension

-In the 1930s, Heisenberg~\cite{Hei} proposed a kind of lattice structures of spacetimes, i.e. the quantized spacetime now called the noncommutative spacetime, in order to overcome the ultraviolet divergence in quantum field theory.
+In the 1930s, Heisenberg~\cite{Hei} proposed a kind of lattice structures of spacetimes, {\em i.e.}, the quantized spacetime now called the noncommutative spacetime, in order to overcome the ultraviolet divergence in quantum field theory.
 Later Snyder~\cite{Snyder} applied the idea of spacetime noncommutativity to construct the Lorentz invariant field theory with a small length scale cut-off.
 Since the Seiberg-Witten's seminal work~\cite{Seiberg} on describing some low-energy effective theory of open strings by means of a noncommutative gauge theory, the physics founded on noncommutative spacetimes has been studied intensively, see, for instance, some review articles~\cite{NCQFT}.
 As a result, it is quite natural to ask how an $\eta_+$-pseudo-Hermitian Hamiltonian behaves on a noncommutative space.
-That is, it is interesting to investigate whether the $\eta_+$-pseudo-Hermitian symmetry, real spectrum and positive-definite inner product of the system remain or not when the pseudo-Hermitian system is generalized to a noncommutative space.
+That is, it is interesting to investigate whether the $\eta_+$-pseudo-Hermitian symmetry, the real spectrum and the positive-definite inner product of a non-Hermitian and non-$PT$-symmetric system maintain or not when the system is extened to a noncommutative space.
 Incidentally, one of the authors of the present paper established~\cite{YGMCB} a noncommutative theory of chiral bosons and found that the self-duality that exists in the usual chiral bosons is broken in the noncommutative chiral bosons.